ugomeguerditchian/OrgASM/README.md

     -wT WORDLISTTHREADS, --wordlistThreads WORDLISTTHREADS
                           Number of threads to use for Wordlist(default 500) -iT IPTHREADS, --IPthreads IPTHREADS
-                          Number of threads to use for DNS requests(default 500) -o {True,False}, --output {True,False}
+                          Number of threads to use for IP Scanning(default 2000) -o {True,False}, --output {True,False}
                           Output save, default is False
 ```